michauhl/RBPBench/README.md

 <img src="docs/search.ex1.2.png" width="600" />

 **Fig. 2**: Example entry for RBP RBFOX2 from `motif_plots.rbpbench_search.html`.
-The `--plot-motifs` HTML report visualizes the selected motifs, provides literature references, as well as motif hit counts and genomic region annotations for the motif hit regions themselves.
+The `--plot-motifs` HTML report (add `--plot-motifs` to the above call to create it) visualizes the selected motifs, provides literature references, as well as motif hit counts and genomic region annotations for the motif hit regions themselves.

 #### Search with all RBPs